Defensive Driving in South Carolina

 If you take a South Carolina defensive driving course voluntarily, you may be eligible to receive a discount on your car insurance.

 While many car insurance companies award traffic school discounts to teens and older drivers, drivers of all ages may be able to earn a discount.

 Contact your car insurance provider for more information.

 If you are not eligible to take traffic school to earn a discount and find your car insurance rates have become too expensive, you should consider shopping around for a new provider.

 South Carolina traffic school courses typically last 8 hours (may vary depending on your course provide) and cover topics, such as:

 - Alcohol/drug-related offenses and violations.

-Depending on your reason for taking the course, you may need to complete a final exam before receiving a completion certificate.
+Depending on your reason for taking a defensive driving course, you may need to complete a final exam before receiving a completion certificate.

 You may need to submit your completion documents to your court, your insurance company, or the South Carolina DMV.Other Topics in This Section